 - 2 large flatbread enough for 4 servings

-- 1 small chicken breast, or leftover or rotisserie chicken need about 1 cup chopped
+- 1 small cooked chicken breast, or leftover or rotisserie chicken need about 1 cup chopped

-- 1 tbls chopped garlic, about 3 cloves
+- 1 tablespoons chopped garlic about 3 cloves

 - 1 cup cherry tomatoes, sliced